cjteeter/cjteeter.github.io/academic.md

 ## Teaching and Learning

 Attendance at post-secondary institutions has steadily increased over the past decade.
-With more and more individuals entering the higher education system there is an increased need for ensuring that students are a part of a high quality learning environment.
-Thus, there is immense value (financially and otherwise) in identifying factors, and developing mechanisms that contribute to student success.
+With more and more individuals entering the higher education system there is an increased need for ensuring that students are a part of a high-quality learning environment.
+Thus, there is an immense value (financially and otherwise) in identifying factors, and developing mechanisms that contribute to student success.
 Alas, the primary objective of my postdoctoral research was to identify and promote effective teaching and learning practices for higher education.
 My approach to refining educational practice was through examination and application of principles in cognitive psychology.